ifm/documentation/GeneralDoc/basicConcepts.md

 In indirect Time-of-Flight (ToF) systems like ifm's O3R camera, an amplitude modulated light wave is sent by an illumination device ([VCSEL](https://en.wikipedia.org/wiki/Vertical-cavity_surface-emitting_laser) in our case).
 This signal is reflected off the surface of the objects present in the environment and travels back to the camera.
 The measuring device (a [PMD](https://pmdtec.com/en/technology/time-of-flight/) (Photonic Mixing Device) imager) measures the *phase* difference between the emitted and the reflected signal (unlike for *direct* ToF, where the *time* is measured until the signal returns to the device).
 This phase measurement is proportional to the length of the light path.
 The imager is a grid of photosensitive pixels, each of which functioning as it's own measurement unit outputting the distance to different part of the environment.

-*Note:* the phase difference measurement is inferred from correlating the received signal with four shifted versions of the modulation signal (shifted 90° from each other).
-This technique also helps mitigating artifacts in cases where the measured object is in motion (see details [LINK SYMMETRY]).
+> Note: the phase difference measurement is inferred from correlating the received signal with four shifted versions of the modulation signal (shifted 90° from each other).
+This technique also helps mitigating artifacts in cases where the measured object is in motion (see [symmetry](Filters/symmetryThreshold.md)).

 One main issue with indirect ToF is the problem of ambiguity range.
 Because the emitted signal repeats over time, the distance measured is ambiguous: it is not possible to know how many complete periods repeated before reflection against an object, hence an object two periods "away" will appear as close as an object one period "away", and so on.